ROCm/rocprofiler/src/pcsampler/README.md

-# ROCmtools PC sampling
+# ROCProfiler PC sampling

 ## Known issues

 * Abnormal process termination with running GPU kernels while PC sampling is active may leak resources, eventually necessitating a GPU reset or system reboot.
-This is a consequence of the current userspace PC sampling implementation, which must coexist with AMD GPU driver activity in the Linux kernel.
+This is a consequence of the current user-space PC sampling implementation, which must coexist with AMD GPU driver activity in the Linux kernel.